 - Understand the potential pitfalls to avoid with Traffic Engineering Studies

-This fee includes a live web event, access to the recording for 30 days, webinar evaluation, 1.5 PDH credits and certificate of completion.
+This fee includes the live web event recording, 1 evaluation, 1.5 PDH credits and certificate of completion.

 You will have 60 days upon date of purchase to view this webinar.